No Filters, No Addiction: Is The Newest Social Media App One That’ll Stick?

 There are no filters, no 'likes', no followers.
 "BeReal won't make you famous, if you want to become an influencer you can stay on TikTok and Instagram," the app plainly says.
 Instead, users can react with 'RealMojis' — your personalised selfie versions of emojis.

-How are Aussie users finding the app?
-Refinery29 Australia spoke to three women who have given BeReal a try.
+How are users finding the app?
+Refinery29 spoke to three women who have given BeReal a try.

 Jade, 21